 The first English name that I had was from a friend of dad’s from Hong Kong.
 He called me “Christina” because he said I look like Thai pop songstress Christina Aguilar at the time whose hairstyle I copied.
 He was the only one who called me that.
 It didn’t really stick with anyone else.

-Here’s a karaoke video of Christina’s breakout hit just to give you an idea of the haircut and determine resemblance.
+Here’s a karaoke video of one of Christina’s early hit just to give you an idea of the haircut and determine resemblance.
 Personally I saw none.
-LOL.

 When I landed in Whittier, California, in 1993 to spend 2 months in English immersion program, I stayed with a host family.
 Here, no one seemed to have any trouble with me as “Oh”, except my host dad.
 After the first night in the house, he sat me down and expressed that he couldn’t handle everyone saying “Oh!” without thinking they were calling my name.
 He decided to come up with an American name for me.
 His youngest son helped.